dod-advana/gamechanger-ml/gamechangerml/src/entity/README.md

 ```
 [WARNING|training_args.py:423] 2021-07-29 20:59:05,363 >> Using deprecated `--per_gpu_train_batch_size` argument which will be removed in a future version.
 Using `--per_device_train_batch_size` is preferred.
 ```
-These are harmless and are fixed in later version of `torch`.
+These are harmless and are fixed in later versions of `torch`.